DataDog/hiring-engineers/answers.md

 ```
 This check will submit a metric with a random value from 0 to 1000.
 Then, make a new configuration directory for your new check.
-Note that the name of the new check must match the name of the new directory, in this case `custom_check`.
+Note that the name of the new check must match the name of the new directory, in this case `my_metric`.
 ```
-mkdir C:\ProgramData\Datadog\conf.d\custom_check.d\
+mkdir /etc/datadog-agent/conf.d/my_metric.d/
 ```
 Create a new configuration file named `conf.yaml` in this folder.
 In `conf.yaml`, insert the following: